DragonSenses/visionize/architectural-decision-log.md

 - Additional depedendency to be maintained
 - More boilerplate code to repo

-We should use itt only if rendering components with React's built-in statemanagement causes our UI to be heavy, slow or sluggish.
+We should use it only if rendering components with React's built-in state management causes our UI to be heavy, slow or sluggish.

 4. What state management library should we use?